tolgayaz1991/near-orphan-sponsorship/README.md

 The site is deployed to Near Testnet for observation and basic usage.

-### You can enter it via this link: https://tolgayaz1991.github.io/near-orphan-sponsorship/
+### You may access it via this link: https://tolgayaz1991.github.io/near-orphan-sponsorship/

-### Note: You need to have Near Testnet Account to use the site.
+### Note: You need to have a Near Testnet Account to use the site.